-A short story written a few years ago, and which first appeared on www.theharrow.com in 2009.
+A short story written a few years ago, and which first appeared on www.theharrow.com.

 Billy Davis hates clowns.
 He always has.
 He thinks they’re weird; strange crossovers from a bygone era, before TV meant there was more interesting stuff to watch.
 Who gets excited about going to the circus now?
 Adults painting themselves in freaky make-up and acting like idiots isn’t funny.
 Maybe it was once.
 It’s not now, though.